mbanon/binonymizer/README.md

 ## Installation & Requirements

-Anonymizer works with Python 3.6.
+Binonymizer works with Python 3.6.

 Requirements can be installed by using `pip`: